marienahapetian/google-maps/readme.txt

 * Using the php shortcode that Google Maps provides, you may insert it in the desired file of template, let it be footer, header or the content file.

-If you think, that you found a bug in our [WordPress Google Maps](http://huge-it.com/google-map/) plugin or have any question contact us at [info@huge-it.com](mailto:info@huge-it.com)
+If you think, that you found a bug in our [WordPress Google Maps](https://huge-it.com/google-map/) plugin or have any question contact us at [info@huge-it.com](mailto:info@huge-it.com)

 == Changelog ==

+= 2.2.4 =
+* 1) General Options-Marker Infowindow Opens on-doesn't save.
+* 2) Map Animation-No effects in FrontEnd view.
+* 3) Map Language-doesn't save.

 = 2.2.3 =
 * 1) Fixed the issue with Maps ID being renewed after update.